cabal-club/cable/readme.md

 up-to-date with the last week's worth of chat history would, on client start-up, issue a `Request Channel Time Range` request with `time_start=now()-25200` (25200 seconds in a week) for a given channel of interest.
-Known hashes provided by `Hash Response`s can be safely ignored, while new ones can be made to induce `Data Request`s for their content.
+Known hashes provided by `Hash Response` messages can be safely ignored, while newly discovered hashes can be made to induce `Post Request` messages for their content.

-The purpose of keeping a rolling time window instead of just asking for `time_start=last_bootup_time`, is to capture messages that were missed because either a client or other peers were, at the time, offline or part of another network.
-This allows a client to make posts while offline, and still have them appear to others when they do come back online (within the client's rolling window's duration).
+The purpose of keeping a rolling time window instead of asking for `time_start=last_bootup_time`, is to capture messages that were missed because either a client or other peers were, at the time, offline or part of another network.
+This allows a client to make posts while offline, and still have them appear to others when they do come back online (within a given client's rolling window).

 ### 5.4 Requests & Responses
 All request types can generate multiple responses.
-A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database, and, if that peers forwards your request to its peers as well, they too may trickle back several responses over time.
+A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database.
+Additionally, if that peer forwards your request to its own set of peers, they too may trickle back several responses over time.

 #### 5.4.1 Lifetime of a Request
 In the lifetime of a given request, there are three exclusive roles an involved